dgrifka/baseball_game_simulator/README.md

 This account was inspired by @MoneyPuckdotcom.

-## 2025 Additions:

-- Games played at George M. Steinbrenner Field will be converted to Yankee Stadium in the model, since the dimensions are similar.

 ## Future ideas:

 Incorporate double plays into the simulations, depending on ground ball probabilities.